mnieber/mnieber.github.io/_posts/2020-26-05-inserting-facets-into-react-components.markdown

 ## The CtrProvider component

-The CtrProvider class is a helper component for creating container instances that takes two arguments:
+The CtrProvider class is a helper component for creating container instances that takes three arguments:

 - a `createCtr` function that is invoked only once to instantiate the container
 - an `updateCtr` function sets up a MobX reaction that keeps the inputs of the container up-to-date